I have to ship something via FedEx or UPS. What do I have to do (an overview)?

 - The shipper is responsible for completing required shipping documents, as prompted by Margaret Rakas or stockroom staff.

-- The shipper is responsible for bringing the prepared shipment in final packaging, with required documents, and being present for inspection (if required) on the requested ship day (M-F only) to Ford Hall Stockroom.
+- The shipper is responsible for bringing the prepared shipment in final packaging on the requested ship day (M-F only) to Ford Hall Stockroom.
 International shipments must be ready by 11:00 am on the requested ship day.
 Domestic shipments must be ready by 2:00 pm on the requested ship day.

 - For all shipments, the shipper will receive